Future-Connectivity-Solutions/PIC-and-AVR-LTE-Demo-Files/README.md

     + <a href="url"><img src="images/MCHP-4.png" height="480"></a>
 5. You're now able to send whatever commands you would like to the SARA-R4.
 For more information on u-blox AT commands please refer to the guide below.
     - [AT Command Guide](https://www.u-blox.com/sites/default/files/SARA-R4_ATCommands_%28UBX-17003787%29.pdf)

 ---

+## Individual .hex Files and their Associated Boards

+**AVR-BLE_LTE_Click.hex** \|  [AVR-BLE](https://www.futureelectronics.com/p/development-tools--microcontroller-microprocessor--8-bit-eval-board/dt100111-microchip-5123703)

+Demo Features: This application will provide a wired UART pass through that will allow you to control the cellular module via AT commands.
+Addtionally, there is a small API to send commands to the cellular module over the UART which you can use to develop your own application.

+**AVR-IoT_LTE_Click.hex** \| [AVR-IoT WA](https://www.futureelectronics.com/p/development-tools--rf-wireless/ev15r70a-microchip-8125363)

+Demo Features: This application will provide a wired UART pass through that will allow you to control the cellular module via AT commands.
+Addtionally, there is a small API to send commands to the cellular module over the UART which you can use to develop your own application.

+**FCS-LTE_AVR_LIGHTBLUE_EXPLORER_DEMO.hex** \| [AVR-BLE](https://www.futureelectronics.com/p/development-tools--microcontroller-microprocessor--8-bit-eval-board/dt100111-microchip-5123703)

+Demo Features: This application is based on Microchip's existing LightBlue Explorer demo.
+Via BLE, you can control LEDs, see temperature, and accelrometer data.
+Additionally, with using the ASCII or Hex text box on the LightBlue app you can communicate with the cellular module over BLE by issuing it AT commands.

+**FCS-LTE_PIC_LIGHTBLUE_EXPLORER_DEMO.hex** \| [PIC-BLE](https://www.futureelectronics.com/p/development-tools--microcontroller-microprocessor--8-bit-eval-board/dt100112-microchip-6123703)

+Demo Features: This application is based on Microchip's existing LightBlue Explorer demo.
+Via BLE, you can control LEDs, see temperature, and accelrometer data.
+Additionally, with using the ASCII or Hex text box on the LightBlue app you can communicate with the cellular module over BLE by issuing it AT commands.

+**PIC-BLE_LTE_Click.hex** \| [PIC-BLE](https://www.futureelectronics.com/p/development-tools--microcontroller-microprocessor--8-bit-eval-board/dt100112-microchip-6123703)

+Demo Features: This application will provide a wired UART pass through that will allow you to control the cellular module via AT commands.
+Addtionally, there is a small API to send commands to the cellular module over the UART which you can use to develop your own application.

+**PIC-IoT_LTE_Click.hex** \| [PIC-IoT WA](https://www.futureelectronics.com/p/development-tools--rf-wireless/ev54y39a-microchip-9125363)

+Demo Features: This application will provide a wired UART pass through that will allow you to control the cellular module via AT commands.
+Addtionally, there is a small API to send commands to the cellular module over the UART which you can use to develop your own application.

+---